-The Company has considered the implications of new or amended Accounting Standards which have become applicable for the current financial reporting period and the Company as a result adopted the following standard:
+The Company has considered the implications of new or amended Accounting Standards which have become applicable for the current financial reporting period.
+There were no new or amended accounting standards that have impacted the company during the current financial reporting period.